Accessories · Side-by-side

 AudioMica 4-all-in-1 Cable Set

-- The Melodika Brown Sugar BSSC95xx's downside - heavy and stiff due to massive thickness - matters to you
+- The Melodika Brown Sugar BSSC95xx's main trade-off is one you'd rather not live with: Heavy and stiff due to massive thickness

 Melodika Brown Sugar BSSC95xx